 Adult Neurpsychological Assessment

-An Adult Assessment is geared specifically to meet the diagnostic needs of individuals age 18 to 54 who are exhibiting cognitive changes.
+An Adult Assessment is geared specifically to meet the diagnostic needs of individuals aged 16 to 54 who are exhibiting cognitive changes.
 It is the most in-depth and comprehensive form of evaluation that is specifically aimed at exploring the behavioral manifestations of brain dysfunctions across various neurocognitive domains.
-This assessment is a crucial tool in specifying whether an individual has actually suffered a brain injury, especially when the effects of the injury are subtle and may be mistaken by other factors such as stress, depression, lack of motivation, or undesirable “personality flaws”.
-While imaging studies such as CAT-Scan or MRI’s may not detect slight structural abnormalities in the brain when the insult is minor or diffuse, neuropsychological testing will show ways in which the individual is able or not able to perform certain tasks that are dependent on healthy brain activity, and can, therefore, diagnose brain dysfunction in the absence of identifiable structural brain abnormalities.
+This assessment is a crucial tool in specifying whether an individual has actually suffered a brain injury, especially when the effects of the injury are subtle and may be mistaken as other factors such as stress, depression, lack of motivation, or undesirable “personality flaws”.
+While imaging studies such as CT, MRI and PET scans of the brain may not detect slight structural abnormalities in the brain when the insult is minor or diffuse, neuropsychological testing will show ways in which the individual is able or not able to perform certain tasks that are dependent on healthy brain activity, and can, therefore, diagnose brain dysfunction in the absence of identifiable structural brain abnormalities.

 Thus, a thorough Neuropsychological Assessment will allow for early intervention and can answer simple but very crucial real-life questions such as: